 The Gaeltacht Act 2012 sets out a structure to be followed when preparing language plans.
 According to this structure, the Minister for the Gaeltacht announces that the language planning process will begin in a certain LPT or BSG, and Údarás na Gaeltacht choose a lead organisation to manage the language planning process in that LPT/BSG.
 The lead organisations are given two years to prepare a language plan in conjunction with the community in that area in accordance with Language Planning Guidelines, it is then submitted to the Minister for approval.
-If approved, the lead organisation has seven years to implement the language plan. Údarás na Gaeltachta are responsible for coordinating this language planning process in the Gaeltacht.
+If approved, the lead organisation has seven years to implement the language plan.

 Click here to see the language plans that have been approved to date.

 As well as the 26 LPTs and 3 BSGs, there are 13 towns that sit just outside the Gaeltacht, that can be recognised as Gaeltacht Service Towns.
 There are also five areas outside of the Gaeltacht that are in the process of being recognised as Irish Language Networks; three areas have been recognised by the Department of Culture, Heritage and the Gaeltacht, and two are located in the North of Ireland.